bowbahdoe/magic-bean/README.md

 2. Provide a way to generate immutable value objects.
 Use [records](https://dev.java/learn/using-record-to-model-immutable-data/), [immutables](https://immutables.github.io/), or elbow grease for that.
 3. Support old Java versions.

-PRs welcome for
-- carrying over annotations to generated get and set methods.

 ## Usage